reuniware/DriveIntelligence-FileSearch/README.md

 With this application you can search for files which filename contains a specific term.

-Example : Search all files in all drives that contains ".mp3"
+Example : Search all files in all drives with filename that contains ".mp3"

 You can also list all existing files in all drives in a result text file.